komodorio/helm-charts/charts/k8s-watcher/README.md

 ## Api Key

 The Komodor kubernetes api key can be provided in the helm upgrade command, in the `values.yaml` file or can be taken from an existing kubernetes secret resource.
-When using an existing kubernetes secret resource, specify the secret name in `existingSecret` and store the api key under the name 'apiKey'.
+When using an existing kubernetes secret resource, specify the secret name in `apiKeySecret` and store the api key under the name 'apiKey'.

 ## Uninstalling the Chart